 Put the drained ricotta in a bowl, add 80g of grated Parmesan, the spinach and onion and stir well.
 Season well with salt and pepper.

-Put a barely-there layer of tomato sauce in the bottom of your dish, add a layer of pasta (pre-boiled if necessary), followed by a third of the spinach/ricotta mixture.
+Put a barely-there layer of tomato sauce in the bottom of your dish, add a layer of pasta (pre-boiled and part-cooked if necessary), followed by a third of the spinach/ricotta mixture.
 Now add a good drizzle of béchamel, but don’t drown it.

 Repeat until you have three layers of pasta, ending with a thicker layer of béchamel.
 Sprinkle with the extra Parmesan and bake for 30-40 minutes or until piping hot and golden brown on top.
 Allow to sit for 10 minutes before serving.